 What Is the Skin’s Moisture Barrier?

-How to Tell If Your Skin Barrier Has Been Compromised
+How to Tell If Your Skin Barrier Is Damaged

 If your skin barrier is compromised, you can experience a plethora of unwanted side effects.
 “Signs of damage to the skin barrier include increased sensitivity such as itching, redness, irritation, breakouts, dryness, tightness, rashes and broken capillaries,” Dr. Eyde says.
 Additionally, it may be more difficult for your skin to heal itself from these side effects.